WillhKessler/GCMC_RScripts/README.md

 The following example explains each file used in the workflow implemented on a computing cluster with the SLURM job manager.
 The process is nearly identical for submitting to a local multi-socket cluster or if run in series on your local machine.
 1. Log into whatever machine you will be using for your computing.
 2. Get your input features and raster data organized as necessary.
 3. Open a terminal and download the appropriate Parallel Processing Template from this repository.
+See section ABOUT

    a.
 For a UNIX compute cluster with the SLURM job manager, use `ParallelSLURM_processingtemplate.R`